Swiftpack.co is a collection of thousands of indexed Swift packages. Search packages.

 Decode Decodable

-dispatcher.dataFuture(from: request).response { response in
+dispatcher.dataFuture(from: request).success { response in

 let posts = try response.decode([Post].self)